- 5 T. butter, unsalted, in small pieces, plus more for the cooker

 - 1 large egg yolk, at room temperature

-1. Butter the inside of a crock pot or the inside of a crock pot liner, line completely with foil, and also butter the foil.
+- Butter the inside of a slow cooker or the inside of a slow cooker liner, then line completely with foil, and also butter the foil.

-2. Set crock pot to high.
-Sprinkle butter, brown sugar and rum over the foil on the bottom of the crock pot.
+- Set the slow cooker to high.
+Sprinkle butter, brown sugar and rum over the foil on the bottom of the crock.

-8. Cover the cake tightly with the lid and continue to cook on high until the cake begins to brown slightly on the sides and springs back when touched in the middle, about 3 1/2 hours.
-Turn off the crock pot and let the cake set, about 20 minutes more.
+- Cover the cake tightly with the lid and continue to cook on high until the cake begins to brown slightly on the sides and springs back when touched in the middle, about 3 1/2 hours.
+Turn off the cooker and let the cake set, about 20 minutes more.

-9. Using the foil, lift the cake from the crock pot; set on the counter to cool, about 30 minutes more.
+- Using the foil, lift the cake from the crock and set on the counter to cool, about 30 minutes more.
 Fold back the foil, and carefully invert cake onto a platter so you can see the caramelized pineapples and cherries, if used.

 Crock Pot Girl